Featured image of post Build Distributed Systems with Dapr: A Hands-On Microservices Guide

 npm install express axios

-Create a new file named order_service.js in the order-service directory and add the following code:
+Create a file named order_service.js and add the following code:

 1